sethvargo/go-envconfig/README.md

     }
     ```

+-   `notempty` - marks a field as required to be not empty.
+If a field is required to be not empty, decoding
+    will error if the environment variable is not set or is set to an empty string.

+    ```go
+    type MyStruct struct {
+      Port string `env:"PORT, notempty"`
+    }
+    ```

 -   `default` - sets the default value for the environment variable is not set.
     The environment variable must not be set (e.g. `unset PORT`).
 If the
     environment variable is the empty string, envconfig considers that a "value"